Resolved Updated:

 Where to purchase a rain barrel

-The 2025 rebate is now closed, but you can still buy a rain barrel from many retailers, businesses or not-for-profit organizations (local garden centres, home-improvement stores, or online).
+The rebate program is not currently available, but you can still buy a rain barrel from many retailers, businesses or not-for-profit organizations (local garden centres, home-improvement stores, or online).
 We recommend calling ahead to confirm availability.

 Frequently asked questions

-Is the 2025 rain barrel rebate still available?
+Is the rain barrel rebate program available now?

 The benefits of using a rain barrel